Student Care, Concern, and Advocacy

 Why is this important?

-Given the tragic incidents occurring in schools and the recognition by the campus community for the need to reach out to students in need, it was apparent that a system was needed to assist students.
+Given the tragic incidents occurring in schools and the recognition by the campus community for the need to reach out to students in need, it was apparent a system was needed to assist students.
 The University has a responsibility to establish avenues to identify and report signs of high-risk students.

 When should I reach out?